gbdev/pandocs/src/OAM.md

 ## Object Priority and Conflicts

 There are two kinds of "priorities" as far as objects are concerned.
-The first one is which objects are ignored when there are more than 10 on a given scanline.
-The second one is which object is displayed on top when some overlap (the Game Boy being a 2D console, there is no Z coordinate).
+The first one defines which objects are ignored when there are more than 10 on a given scanline.
+The second one decides which object is displayed on top when some overlap (the Game Boy being a 2D console, there is no Z coordinate).

 ### Selection priority